 What the disease frame doesn't claim

 The disease framing is sometimes misread as a claim that behaviour doesn't matter.
 It does not say that.
 What it says is that behaviour operates downstream of a biological system that is itself dysregulated, and that behaviour alone is rarely sufficient to override that dysregulation over years.
+The distinction between appetite regulation and willpower sits at the centre of this: hunger is generated by hypothalamic and gut-hormone circuitry, and asking a patient to out-discipline those signals indefinitely is closer to asking them to hold their breath than to make a choice.
 Diet, physical activity, sleep, and stress management all influence outcomes.
 They are necessary.
 They are also, for most people with established obesity, insufficient on their own — exactly the way diet and exercise are necessary but insufficient for most people with type 2 diabetes.

 The clinical implication is that obesity treatment, like other chronic disease treatment, generally requires ongoing intervention matched to the underlying biology.
 Stopping treatment tends to allow the underlying dysregulation to reassert itself.
 That is the central finding of the STEP 4 trial and the reason long-term GLP-1 therapy is the dominant clinical pattern for patients who respond to it.